gandreini/css-guidelines/css-style-guide.md

 ---

 ## 5. Grids
-Grid styles must not be hardcoded as classes in HTML, like some frameworks do (e.g. Bootstrap).
-This can be fast to implement, but if you want to change the layout you'll have to modify the HTML.
+Grid styles must not be hardcoded as classes in HTML, like some frameworks do (e.g. Bootstrap): although this is fast to implement, if you want to change the layout you'll have to modify the HTML.
 Moreover, with this solution, you don't have full flexibility when implementing grids for responsive layouts.

 Instead, we use <a href="http://susy.oddbird.net/" target="_blank">Suzy</a> which is a minimal framework only for grids that relies a lot on native CSS properties and helps the transition to native CSS Grid Layout.